 Egmont has been a responsible company since the very beginning.
 Our founder, Egmont Harald Petersen, came from humble beginnings, and he never forgot.
 To fulfil his last will, his family converted the business into a foundation supporting vulnerable children and young people.

 Today, charitable activities and social responsibility is still a vital part of Egmont’s DNA.
-We work with responsibility within three focus areas: Responsible supply chain, Responsible company, and Responsible employees.
+We work with responsibility within three focus areas: Our company, our employees and our supply chains.

 Enrolled in the Social Compliance Programme

 SDG 4, 5, 8, 12, 13, 16 & 17